 This post is for Emotional Intelligence Awareness Month which is during October, and has a free printable on that topic.
 Kyle Carlin is a school psychologist and the author of Bug and Boo, a children’s book that helps teach social emotional skills.
 This month there is a virtual book tour of Bug and Boo to coincide with Emotional Intelligence Awareness Month.
 Carlin is also working on a local project for suicide prevention week.
-You can read reviews of Bug and Boo on Amazon, and find more information about Carlin and Bug and Boo at www.schoolsyke.com.*Note: I purchased my own Kindle copy, and received a free paperback in exchange for my honest opinion and to write this post.
+You find more information about Carlin and Bug and Boo at www.schoolsyke.com.*Note: I purchased my own Kindle copy, and received a free paperback in exchange for my honest opinion and to write this post.

 October is Emotional Intelligence Awareness Month

-In the story a brother and sister have a conflict and resolve it to everyone’s satisfaction without adult intervention.
+In the story, a brother and sister have a conflict and resolve it to everyone’s satisfaction without adult intervention.
 This is an important skill for children to learn.
-First they could try to solve their own issue, and later ask an adult for help.
-The older child is wise and reconsiders an earlier decision, another important social emotional skill to learn.
+First, they could try to solve their own issue, and later ask an adult for help.
+The older child is wise and reconsiders an earlier decision, another important social-emotional skill to learn.
 Also, a character uses deep breathing to calm down, which many children have yet to learn!
-This book is instructive and yet shares a story to help engage children in the learning.
+This book is instructive and yet shares a story to help engage children in learning.

 My printable mentions a few strategies for calming down, also, such as on this coloring page.